Monday, September 28, 2015

 A water leak is even worse to diagnose than electrical issues or air loss.
 Water follows the path of least resistance so tracing the drip back to the source is not always easy and water always leaves a mess.
 The icing on the cake during this period was water pouring from a previously repaired spot in the carport.
 Turns out that a drain from the HVAC systems (not easily visible to anyone including our maintenance person, the HVAC company and not on the blueprints that we have on hand) was stopped up.
 Looking at the amount of water flowing from the leak, you would think that someone was overflowing the tub but no, just the HVAC drain.
 Go figure.
 Several methods of unclogging later we now have a free flowing drain.
 So now we know.
 Moving on to preemptively unclog the others.

-All of these hassles happening while we are still moderately busy, I am fighting a cold personally and my wallet with both business and personal debit cards is stolen while purchasing bedding for a unit owner.
+All of these hassles happening while we are still moderately busy, I am fighting a cold personally and my wallet with both business and personal debit cards was stolen while purchasing bedding for a unit owner.
 We are all now ready for a little less rain...or at least for the carnival to leave town.

 Friday, August 28, 2015